-- ensuring tachographs for buses comply with retained EU driver hours
+- making sure tachographs for buses meet retained EU driver hours

 Enforcement of special types vehicles (abnormal loads)

-If a special types vehicle or abnormal load is stopped by an enforcement officer checks may be carried out to ensure that:
+If a special types vehicle or abnormal load is stopped by an enforcement officer checks may be carried out to make sure that:

 - adequate marking of vehicle or load is clearly visible

-- the correct procedures have been adhered to
+- the right procedures have been adhered to

 Contact DVA Enforcement